(GCSE exam board: OCR)

 Most students complete the vocational qualification, Creative iMedia level 2, gaining a GCSE equivalent qualification.
 This consists of 3 controlled assessment projects and one examination each weighted at 25%.
 The course is graded by Pass (C), Merit (B), Distinction (A) and Distinction*(A*).

 Two Computing and ICT qualifications are offered at the Painsley VI Form.
 BTEC ICT is a popular course that consists of one examination and a piece of portfolio work in Year 12, with a second examination and further project in Year 13.
-Students build upon their previous skills in spreadsheet modelling as well as web design.
+Students build upon their previous skills in spreadsheet modelling as well as databases.

-A Level Computing is a course that caters for those with a strong interest in computers and/or a strong mathematical background.
+A Level Computer Science is a course that caters for those with a strong interest in computers and/or a strong mathematical background.
 Students use a high level programming language to create bespoke software and learn more about how computers function.
 Assessment in Year 12 is by two examinations (one practical programming exam and one theoretical exam).
 In Year 13, students submit a programming project and sit two theory examinations.

 Parents can help prepare students for the world of Computing by encouraging your child to explore the following software applications.
 All applications are completely free and help with the development of sequencing, writing instructions as well as the development and understanding of programming syntax.